 - Australian Donor access fee $785

-- American Donor access fee please speak to the donor team
+- American and European Sperm Bank Donors access fee - please speak to the donor team

 Please note that there is no Medicare rebate for fertility treatment unless there is a medical cause for infertility.

 IVFAustralia follows the national Australian Health Ethics Committee guidelines when providing any fertility treatment.
 In Australia, it is illegal to buy or sell any human tissue, including sperm, eggs and embryos.